 I was born and raised in South Australia’s Barossa Valley.
-After loosing a battle at the age of 17 with my parents who felt studying art in Melbourne would not eventuate in a promising career I began my training as a chef under Maggie Beer.
+After loosing a battle at the age of 17 with my parents who felt studying art in Melbourne would not eventuate into a promising career I began my training as a chef under Maggie Beer.

 At the beginning of 2005, my then husband Chris and I moved our family to Pemberton, in WA’s Southern Forests region.
 I wanted a country childhood for our two children and to cook professionally again.
 An 18 1⁄2 acre smallholding complete with holiday cottages, 2 old horses, a gigantic steer called ‘Jerry’ with terrifyingly long horns, a lopsided old Jersey cow called ‘Ally’ and a motly flock of chooks became our new home.

 In 2011 we opened Foragers Field Kitchen & Cooking School.
 The region’s fresh produce, the culinary heritage of the early settlers and giving visitors a taste of what makes the Southern Forests a truly wonderful place formed the core of my approach in the kitchen.
 The residential cooking school and dinner events at Foragers allowed me to showcase these local treasures.